Damian Synadinos

 The Hidden Requirements: Exploring Emotions with Placebos

-Traditionally, products and services are focused on various functional and non-functional requirements (things the product or service should be or do).
-While this is important, there has been a lack of focus on emotional requirements (feelings that the the product or service should induce in its users).
-Why is this important?
+Traditionally, products and services are designed and built according to various functional and non-functional requirements - things that the product or service should be or do.
+While this is important, there has been a lack of focus on emotional requirements - feelings that the product or service should induce in a user.
+Why are these "hidden" emotional requirements important?

 Because the way we *feel* is important and should be considered!

-A bold claim?
-Perhaps.
-And, as with any claim, it should be supported with evidence.
-In this talk, I stress the importance of emotional requirements and support the claim by providing relevant facts, opinions, statistics, quotations, examples, hypotheticals, and more.
-Once I’ve sufficiently supported the claim, I offer a few practical methods by which to gather, induce, and test emotional requirements.
-Finally, I use placebos as lens to view systems and gain insight into emotional requirements.
+In this talk, I support this bold claim with evidence by providing relevant facts, opinions, research, quotations, examples, hypotheticals, and more.
+Then, after supporting the claim, I'll offer a few practical methods by which to collect, create, and check emotional requirements.
+Finally, I use placebos as lens to view products and services and gain insight into emotional requirements.

 Join me for a thoughtful and thorough exploration of The Hidden Requirements!